-Nobody, not even Jürgen Klopp, ever thought that Mo Salah was going to break out as the generational scorer he’s now turning into.
+Nobody, not even Jürgen Klopp, ever thought that Mo Salah was going to break out as the generational scorer he turned into.
 He was always incredibly talented and a force worth being reckoned up front thanks to his speed and dribbling skills, but he made an elite Liverpool team virtually unbeatable.

-Thus far, he’s scored 91 goals with 37 assists in 144 caps for the Reds, which are video-game kinds of numbers.
+He surpassed Didier Drogba as the African player with the most Premier League goals, just if you were wondering how impactful was his move to Anfield.
 He’s unstoppable and can finish with both feet, play at every spot up front, and has quickly become one of the best players on earth.
-They owe their much-awaited Premier League title in great part to him.
+They owe their much-awaited Premier League title claimed in 2020 in great part to him.

 3. Michael Essien

 Essien broke out with Lille before becoming one of the main faces of the Roman Abramovich era in Chelsea, where he became the master of the midfield side by side with Frank Lampard and won 9 titles.

 Michael Essien was something you didn’t find quite often: a physical, strong, defender that could also take the ball upfront with a nice touch and court vision.
 His combination of skills, brains, and strength made him an elite midfielder for years, although he was never able to lead his Ghanian national team to success.
 He won one African Player of the Year award, though.